Learning-BaoDoan/project-1-MinhNhat/project-2-MinhNhat/README.md

 ## License

-This project is for educational purposes.
+See project root for details.